 To date, we have generated minimal revenue from sales of our products.
-We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers that are using our products.
-In addition, demand for our products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
+We believe that our commercialization success is dependent upon our ability to both obtain FDA clearance for our technology and to successfully market resultant products.
+Demand for our products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
 We are currently not profitable.
 Even if we succeed in introducing our technology and related products to our target markets, we may not be able to generate sufficient revenue to achieve or sustain profitability.